- What are the advantages of using LEED for airport facilities?

 Hamad International Airport (HIA)

-- In Doha, Qatar the HIA Terminal Expansion includes "innovation measures of energy efficiency across the entire building, thus staying true to its commitment to improving environmental performance and effectively addressing climate change."
+- In Doha, Qatar the HIA Central Concourse includes "innovation measures of energy efficiency across the entire building, thus staying true to its commitment to improving environmental performance and effectively addressing climate change."

 Kansas City Airport (KCI)